ava-labs/avalanche-docs/docs/nodes/validate/staking.md

 [Cortina Activation](https://medium.com/avalancheavax/cortina-x-chain-linearization-a1d9305553f6),
 instead of sending a fee UTXO for each successful delegation period, fees are now batched during a node’s entire validation period and are distributed when it is unstaked.

+### Error: couldn't issue tx: validator would be over delegated

+This error occues whenever the delegator can not delegate to the named validator.
+This can be caused by the following.

+- The delegator's startTime is before the validator's startTime
+- The delegator's endTime is after the validator's endTime
+- The delegator's weight would result in the validator's total weight exceeding its maximum weight